-Our furry babies do not have sweat glands to cool themselves down through the body surface.
+Dogs do not have sweat glands to cool themselves down through the body surface.
 The only way dogs lose heat is through panting or sweat glands on their paws.
 Frequently our dogs roll out their tongues and pant heavily with high temperatures in the atmosphere.
+It’s important to understand that panting is a natural way for dogs to regulate their body temperature.
+However, excessive panting can be a sign of an underlying health issue.
+It’s essential to keep a close eye on your dog’s panting behavior and identify any changes in their normal panting patterns.
 What is normal dog panting, and when should you be worried?

 The regular breathing rate for our pups when they are asleep is 15-30 breaths/minute.
 If you notice it is higher when you observe your pup asleep, you should consult a veterinary doctor to check your fur baby’s heart and lungs.

 However, dogs tend to hyperventilate (breath very frequently) when they try to cool down after being exposed to high temperatures or vigorous exercise.
 Therefore, regular frequent inhales and exhales on a hot day are signs that the dog is hot and naturally cools down.
 However, highly rapid short breaths could indicate that your dog is unwell.
 This is because short breaths don’t take in enough oxygen in the lungs to provide the body with.